-For students planning to major in any one of the majors offered by the Department of Allied Health, Sport and Wellness, the Department recognizes the goals and objectives of each major, explores the body of knowledge, and provides a foundation for students preparing to work and/or pursue graduate study in areas related to the major.
+For students planning to major in any one of the majors offered by the Department of Allied Health, Sport and Wellness, the Department recognizes the goals and objectives of each major, explores the body of knowledge, and provides a foundation for students preparing for the job market and/or pursuing graduate study in areas related to the major.
 Majors are offered in community health promotion, exercise science, physical activity and recreation administration, and pre-allied health/pre-physical therapy.
 Academic minors are designed to supplement any academic major.
 Minors are offered in athletic coaching, family studies, health coaching and health promotion, nutrition, and sports medicine.
-Additional study is recommended beyond the minimum credits and required courses for each major and minor including ASW 295, ASW 395, ASW 495, ASW 297X, special topic seminars, and honors courses.